Bandie/grub2-signing-extension/README.md

     EOF

-Run `grub2-mkconfig -o /boot/grub/grub.cfg` to make the new configuration valid.
+Run `grub-mkconfig -o /boot/grub/grub.cfg` to make the new configuration valid.

 Now the time is come to sign your GRUB2 bootloader.
 Just run `grub2-sign`, enter your passphrase and that's it.

+**It's also recommended to intall a password in GRUB2!
+[See ADDENDUM]**

+## How to update the signatures on change

-**ATTENTION:** On every change you need to run `grub2-unsign` first before you make your changes.
-It's also recommended to install a password in GRUB2!
+On every change at the GRUB2 core files you need to run `grub2-unsign` first before you make your changes.
+Please notice, if you reinstall GRUB2, you should do it as it is said above.
+Otherwise the signature check won't work.

+If you do some changes or updates for the kernel or initramfs, you may want to use `grub2-update-kernel-signature` instead.